Juancarlos56/NestJS-TS-Course-dev-telles/07-nestjs-project-template/README.md

       hostAliases:
         - ip: 'X.X.X.X'
           hostnames:
-            - 'desacue01-bd-tc.tcuenca.pri' # use this for staging
+            - 'x.x.x.x' # use this for staging
-            - 'prodcue01-bd-tc.tcuenca.prii' # use this for production
+            - 'x.x.x.x' # use this for production
 ```